siberianfox/g2wiki/Raster-Streaming-Protocol.md

 1. The MVP assumes all measurements are in metric units, and does not observe G20/G21 settings.
 If this is a problem the protocol can observe the units setting, but we felt this would cause more problems that it would solve.

 1. There are no controls for laser power in the header settings.
 It is assumed that 0 is off and the maximum level of the bit depth is full ON.
 If this is an oversimplification laser power settings can be added to the setup header.

+1. Technically the canned cycle specification is a Gcode error because it does not contain an XYZ (or UVW) word.
+It's possible to insert one of the parameters, or use a dummy axis word (e.g. X0), but these are not great options.
+Also, the selection of G81.1 and G81.2 is arbitrary, and could be changed.
+Alternately, the cycle could be invoked with a user-defined Gcode, such as M103 and M103.1 for continuation lines.

 # Details
 Some vocabulary: